phreeza/manuscript_axon_potentials/doc/manuscript.md

 Results
 ==============
-- Intuitive explanation
-    * Single axon tree potentials (Fig 1D)
-- Population response has three main characteristics (Fig 2)
+- General results for axonal projections:
+    - We can identify two main frequency components which show distinct behaviour
-    1. The low-frequency component shows a polarity reversal in the center of NL
+    - The low-frequency component is governed by the local density of bifurcations and terminations
+    - The high-frequency is governed by the local fiber density
-    2. The low-frequency component exceeds NL in reach, while the high-frequency component is present mainly inside NL.
+    - The low-frequency component exceeds the high-frequency component in reach
+- Results specific to projections with distinct bifurcation and termination zones (like NL):
+    - Low-frequency component is dipole-like, cancels out in the middle.
-    3. The high-frequency component shows a steady increase in latency with depth, while the low-frequency component is stationary
+    - The high-frequency component shows a steady increase in latency with depth, while the low-frequency is stationary
-- Data overview (Fig 3)
-    * Shares same characteristics seen in model
-- Analytical results
-    * decompose response into two components
-    * high-pass low-reach/low-pass high-reach (Fig 4)
-    * Simulation with fiber bundle also reproduces 3 characteristics (Fig 5)

 Discussion
 ==============